Background pattern

 • Intravenous infusion (for healthcare professionals)

-Check visually if the medicinal product presents a change in colour or visible particles before administration.
+Visually check if the medicinal product shows a change in color or visible particles before administration.
 Do not use it if you observe anything abnormal.
 For intravenous infusion, dilute the medicinal product before administration.

-Sandostatin (octreotide acetate) is physically and chemically stable for 24 hours in physiological saline solution or sterile dextrose (glucose) solutions at 5% in water.
+Sandostatin (octreotide acetate) is physically and chemically stable for 24 hours in sterile physiological saline solution or sterile 5% glucose (dextrose) solutions in water.
 However, since Sandostatin may affect glucose homeostasis, it is recommended to use physiological saline solutions instead of dextrose.

 The diluted solutions are physically and chemically stable for at least 24 hours below 25°C. From a microbiological point of view, the diluted solution should be used immediately.
 If not used immediately, the storage time and conditions before use are the responsibility of the user.

-The content of a 500 microgram vial is usually dissolved in 60 ml of saline solution, and the resulting solution is administered by infusion pump.
-This should be repeated as necessary to achieve the prescribed treatment duration.
+The contents of a 500 microgram ampoule are normally dissolved in 60 ml of saline solution, and the resulting solution is administered through an infusion pump.
+This should be repeated as necessary until the prescribed treatment duration is reached.

 The dose of Sandostatin depends on the disease being treated.